morero/NetlifyTest/site/content/_index.md

   text: Building a prototype is a quick and cost-effective way to prove your and
     ideas, find problems early and reduce risks.
 intro:
-  heading: Software
+  heading: Software & Hardware
-  text: We come with our own Software Development toolchain.
-It's faster than the
-    competition, and it's tried and tested.
-We can work standalone, or side-by-side with your existing teams.
-products:
-  - image: img/box.svg
-    text: Depending on the idea, we can use either cost-effective off-the-shelf hardware, or specialized hardware adapted to the use case.
-  - image: img/disk.svg
+  text: >-
-    text: We come with our own Software Development toolchain.
+    We come with our own Software Development toolchain.
 It's faster than the competition, and it's tried and tested.
 We can work standalone, or side-by-side with your existing teams.

-  - image: img/protocol.svg
-    text: We keep updated on the latest and greatest open-source technology.
-Are you considering a new infrastructure component?
-We can give you a report on the strength, weaknesses and recommendations, and put you in touch with other companies using it.
+    We combine cost-effective commodity hardware with specialized components.
+products: []
 values:
-  heading: Hardware
+  heading: Technology evaluation
-  text: We use off-the-shelf or specialty hardware to produce a working POC in a
-    cost-effective manner.
+  text: For more than 20 years, we' ve kept up to date with the latest software
+    and technology.
+Are you considering a new open-source framework?
+We can provide a detailed report with strength, weaknesses, pitfalls and recommendations.
 ---